IrinaKrdmva/IrinaKrdmva/README.md

 - 🔭 I’m currently working on a website for a friend.<br>
 - 🌱 I’m currently learning the intrecacies of <img height="20em" src="https://github.com/devicons/devicon/blob/master/icons/javascript/javascript-original.svg" alt="javascript"> (easy feat I know :grin:).<br>
 - :video_game: My favourite game at the moment is Diablo IV.<br>
-- ⚡ You can check out my <b>Linkedin</b> at: https://www.linkedin.com/in/irina-karadimova-307a7618a.
 </div>
 <br>
 <hr>